jeffThompson/DesigningWithData/Assignments/Week01_DrawingData.md

 * Nicholas Felton's wonderfully-design and -printed [*Annual Reports*](http://feltron.com/index.html), capturing a range of personal data throughout the year (facilitated, in part, by a custom iOS app he built)
 * Georgia Lupi and Stefanie Posavec's amazing [*Dear Data* project](http://www.dear-data.com/all/).
 Georgia and Stefanie recorded data of their daily lives each week for a year, then sent hand-drawn visualizations to each other as postcards.
 Read/listen to [more about the project here](http://www.dear-data.com/theproject/).
+* Artist [Danica Phelps](https://www.brennangriffin.com/exhibitions/danica-phelps-stretch#exhibition-images-) creates drawings that combine personal financial data and drawings of her surroundings and family
 * The [*Bicycle Seismograph*](http://katihyyppa.com/bicycle-seismographs), a more mechanical approach developed by Kati Hyyppä
+* From 1452–1519, Leonardo DaVinci made over 13,000 drawings and notes, including the gems in this week's `Images` folder – drawing and images are still useful ways to understand complex systems
-* Output as text rather than image, George Perec's [*Attempt at Exhausting a Place in Paris*](https://en.wikipedia.org/wiki/An_Attempt_at_Exhausting_a_Place_in_Paris) (an excerpt is in the `Readings` folder) and Kenneth Goldsmith's [*Fidget*](http://epc.buffalo.edu/authors/goldsmith/perloff_goldsmith.html) attempt to capture as much as possible about a place
+* Output as text rather than image, George Perec's [*Attempt at Exhausting a Place in Paris*](https://en.wikipedia.org/wiki/An_Attempt_at_Exhausting_a_Place_in_Paris) (from 1975, an excerpt is in the `Readings` folder) and Kenneth Goldsmith's [*Fidget*](http://epc.buffalo.edu/authors/goldsmith/perloff_goldsmith.html) (1997) attempt to capture as much as possible about a place
 * Less graphical, Hasan Elahi's [*Tracking Transience*](http://elahi.umd.edu/track/) and Wafa Bilal's [*3rdi*](http://wafaabilal.com/thirdi) use cameras and the web to explore surveillance and race

-*Above: A visualization of data about getting dressed, from Georgia Lupi and Stefanie Posavec's "Dear Data" project*
+*Above: A visualization of data about laughter, from Georgia Lupi and Stefanie Posavec's "Dear Data" project*